 With one of the most developed economies around the world, Switzerland is attracting thousands of foreign investors every year so the necessity of concluding specific treaties was a priority for the Swiss government.

-More than 80 double tax treaties were signed all over the years with: Egypt, Albania, Algeria, Argentina, Armenia, Azerbaijan, Australia, Bangladesh, Belarus, Belgium, Bulgaria, Chile, China, Denmark, Germany, Ecuador, Ivory Coast, Estonia, Finland, France, Ghana, Greece, Great Britain, Honk Kong, India, Indonesia, Iran, Ireland, Ireland, Island, Israel, Italy, Jamaica, Japan, Canada, Kazakhstan, Qatar, Kirgizstan, Columbia, Korea, Croatia, Kuwait, Latvia, Lithuania, Liechtenstein, Luxembourg, Malaysia, Malta, Morocco, Macedonia, Mexico, Moldova, Mongolia, Montenegro, New Zealand, Netherlands, Norway, Austria, Pakistan, Philippines, Poland, Portugal, Romania, Russia, Sweden, Serbia, Singapore, Slovakia, Slovenia, Spain, Sri Lanka, South Africa, Tajikistan, Thailand, Trinidad and Tobago, Czech Republic, Tunisia, Turkey, Ukraine, Hungary, Uzbekistan, United States of America, Venezuela and Vietnam.
+Before investing in Switzerland, a businessman should know that this country has signed more than 80 double tax treaties all over the years with: Egypt, Albania, Algeria, Argentina, Armenia, Azerbaijan, Australia, Bangladesh, Belarus, Belgium, Bulgaria, Chile, China, Denmark, Germany, Ecuador, Ivory Coast, Estonia, Finland, France, Ghana, Greece, Great Britain, Honk Kong, India, Indonesia, Iran, Ireland, Ireland, Island, Israel, Italy, Jamaica, Japan, Canada, Kazakhstan, Qatar, Kirgizstan, Columbia, Korea, Croatia, Kuwait, Latvia, Lithuania, Liechtenstein, Luxembourg, Malaysia, Malta, Morocco, Macedonia, Mexico, Moldova, Mongolia, Montenegro, New Zealand, Netherlands, Norway, Austria, Pakistan, Philippines, Poland, Portugal, Romania, Russia, Sweden, Serbia, Singapore, Slovakia, Slovenia, Spain, Sri Lanka, South Africa, Tajikistan, Thailand, Trinidad and Tobago, Czech Republic, Tunisia, Turkey, Ukraine, Hungary, Uzbekistan, United States of America, Venezuela and Vietnam.

 Also, exchange of information between the Swiss authorities and the foreign tax authorities is guaranteed by the double tax treaties.
 Based on the exchanged annual lists of shareholders, Sweden and the treaty countries are avoiding the tax frauds.